-This loss of focus is costing people hundreds of hours a year in lost productivity, lost hours, lost dollars.
+This loss of focus is costing you hundreds of hours each year in lost productivity, lost hours, and lost dollars.

 It even has a name: SOS – Shiny Object Syndrome.
-It’s not quite ADHD.
-It’s more that a new idea captures your imagination and attention in such a way that you get distracted from the bigger picture and go off in tangents instead of remaining focused on the goal.
+A new idea captures your imagination and attention, distracting you from the bigger picture.
+Instead of remaining focused on your most important goals and projects, you go off on a tangent and waste time.

 Tips for Choosing a Focus

-- Do my customers want this, and are they willing to pay for it?
+- If it’s a new product or service idea, do my customers want this and are they willing to pay for it?

-- Do I have the time, resources, energy, and money to put into this to make it successful?
+- Do I have the time, resources, energy, and money to put into launching this and making it successful?

 - Do I have too many open projects sitting on my desk that need to be finished before I begin something new?

-- What has to drop off my radar in order for me to start something new?
+- What has to drop off my radar so that I can start something new?

 Oh boy do I suffer from SOS.
 I have projects galore, but my problem is, I don’t know which one will make enough money to sustain it.